 We did come across some furniture from the New Munire at a Nebraska Furniture Mart and were somewhat underwhelmed.
 Yes, the New Munire uses the same production plant and supply chain as the Old Munire, but overall quality seemed to have slipped a notch, in our opinion.The dresser drawer glides, for example, didn’t move as smoothly as before.
 That’s disappointing for cribs that are in the $400 to $600 range and dressers that top $700.
 One Amazon customer said her $400 Munire crib arrived with a two-foot crack in the headboard:

 Freight damage is a common complaint for many online furniture shoppers, so perhaps we should cut Munire some slack here.
 But at these price points, we expect Munire to a better job at quality control and packing its furniture to avoid damage.

 Like most nursery furniture companies these days, Munire is sold under a variety of aliases.
-Baby Cache is a Babies R Us exclusive and features cribs between $400 and $500.
+Baby Cache features cribs between $400 and $500.
 Basically, Baby Cache is Munire Lite—similar designs, but less fancy detailing.
 The downside?
 Baby Cache doesn’t have the accessories Munire offers (such as night stands) and finishes are limited.

 So how to rate Munire?
 The new Munire seems to be garnering mostly positive feedback from our readers, so we’ll tick up their rating a bit this year.
-But the quality control holds this brand back from getting a top rating.
+But the quality control and shipping damage holds this brand back from getting a top rating.
 Rating: B